MaastrichtU-IDS/translator-openpredict/TESTING.md

 pytest tests/production
 ```

-### Unit tests
+### Integration tests

-Unit tests on a local API are run automatically by a [GitHub Action workflow](https://github.com/MaastrichtU-IDS/translator-openpredict/actions?query=workflow%3A%22Run+tests%22) at each push to the `master` branch ✔️
+Integration tests on a local API are run automatically by the [GitHub Action workflow `.github/workflows/run-tests.yml`](https://github.com/MaastrichtU-IDS/translator-openpredict/actions?query=workflow%3A%22Run+tests%22) at each push to the `master` branch.

-Run tests for the different components of OpenPredict locally:
+You can run the tests for the different components of OpenPredict locally:

 ```bash
 pytest tests/integration
 ```

-Run a specific test in a specific file, and display `print()` lines in the output:
+To run a specific test in a specific file, and display `print()` lines in the output:

 ```bash
 pytest tests/integration/test_openpredict_api.py::test_post_trapi -s